felicengie/felicengie/README.md

 ## 🔍 What I'm Up To
 - 🌱 Currently learning: **Advanced Machine Learning Techniques**
 - 🔬 Working on: AI solutions for healthcare and optimizing web performance.
-- 🎯 Career goals: Becoming a Data Scientist, Machine Learning Engineer, Frontend or innovating in tech fields yet to be explored!
+- 🎯 Career goals: Becoming a Product Manager, Data Scientist, Machine Learning Engineer, Frontend or innovating in tech fields yet to be explored!

 ---